-SOMEWHERE in a remote part of the world, the ground trembles with terrific force.
+Somewhere in a remote part of the world, the ground trembles with terrific force.
 The underground rumbling awakens a sensor network that measures the seismological, radionuclide, hydroacoustic, and infrasound qualities of the event.
 The sensor-captured information also triggers a globally coordinated investigation to confirm whether the source of the tremor is an illicit nuclear explosion.

 In 1996, the United Nations opened for signature the Comprehensive Nuclear-Test-Ban Treaty (CTBT), which bans any kind of nuclear explosion anywhere on the planet, including nuclear test explosions.
 Until the treaty is ratified by all required states and comes into full force, the Preparatory Commission for the CTBT Organization (CTBTO) is provisionally operating the worldwide monitoring network.
 Based in Vienna, Austria, CTBTO is also developing an overall verification regime for when the treaty enters into effect.

 When requested by a CTBT member state, a CTBT executive council will review the findings of monitoring activities (see Seismic Research Making Waves) and determine whether further investigation is warranted for a suspected treaty violation.
-When the council deems that an invesigation is justified, a team of 40 inspectors will be granted a small window of opportunity—only 140 days—to conduct a rigorous on-site inspection (OSI) in the area of interest.
-In this alloted time, the team must search a 1,000-square-kilometer area to find the suspect site.
+When the council deems that an investigation is justified, a team of 40 inspectors will be granted a small window of opportunity—only 140 days—to conduct a rigorous on-site inspection (OSI) in the area of interest.
+In this allotted time, the team must search a 1,000-square-kilometer area to find the suspect site.
 Fortunately, the team has at its disposal a wide range of technologies to narrow down the geographic area and identify any relevant materials.
 Some of these systems can capture or detect the radioactive materials and gases that provide the best evidence of whether a nuclear explosion has indeed occurred.